joanaz/MirrorMirrorOnTheWallSkill/README.md

 	`mv keys_sample.json keys.json`

-1. Copy the credential files from [Section AWS IoT](???).
+1. Copy the credential files generated in [Section AWS IoT](???).
 Then open the local MirrorMirrorOnTheWallSkill folder you downloaded, go to src, then certs, paste your credential files here
   ![](https://github.com/joanaz/MirrorMirrorOnTheWallSkill/raw/screenshots/screenshots/ScreenShot2017-02-23at18.43.51.png)

 1. Open MirrorMirror.js in src folder with a text editor.
 Copy and paste your __HTTPS Rest API Endpoint__ to line 17, replacing `YOURID.iot.us-east-1.amazonaws.com`